Court Appointed Special Advocate (CASA)

 A CASA/GAL volunteer needs specific knowledge, attitudes, and skills to advocate effectively for a child.
 Children who have been abused or neglected are often without a voice in the court system unless they have a CASA/GAL volunteer to advocate for their best interests.

-Clark College paralegal students will learn that each person in a community has an integral role to play in delivering excellent service to members in that community.
+Embrace your Community!Clark College paralegal students will learn that each person in a community has an integral role to play in delivering excellent service to members in that community.

-PRLE 290 CASA Special Project, as a service-learning component within Clark College, directly links the student to the community need in child advocacy and protection, organized and coordinated with the Clark County YWCA's CASA Program.
+Help children have a voice!
+PRLE 295 CASA Special Project, as a service-learning component within Clark College, directly links the student to the community need in child advocacy and protection, organized and coordinated with the Clark County YWCA's CASA Program.
 Students are enabled to reap substantial social and service rewards and permit numerous community children to have an independent voice.